Workers' Comp

 Why Columbia Truck Accident Cases Are Different

-Fully loaded big rigs weighing 80,000 pounds or more cause devastating damage when they collide with passenger vehicles on major highways like I-70 through Columbia, Missouri.
+Fully loaded big rigs weighing 80,000 pounds or more cause devastating damage when they collide with passenger vehicles on major highways like I-70 through Columbia.
+Survivors often face catastrophic, life-altering injuries.

 Driver Fatigue Accidents

 Federal hours-of-service rules limit driving time, but log book violations and fatigued driving remain serious problems across the trucking industry.
-Driver fatigue is a leading cause of truck crashes.
+Drowsy driving is a leading cause of truck crashes on Missouri highways.

-A momentary distraction behind the wheel of a large commercial truck traveling at highway speed can be catastrophic for surrounding vehicles involved in the resulting crash.
+A momentary distraction behind the wheel of a large commercial truck at highway speed can be catastrophic for surrounding vehicles.
+Drug and alcohol violations in commercial drivers compound the danger significantly.

 Negligent Hiring & Training

-Trucking companies that hire unqualified drivers or fail to train them properly expose the public to serious risk.
-Negligent hiring is a direct form of corporate liability.
+Trucking companies that hire unqualified drivers or fail to provide adequate training expose the public to serious risk.
+Negligent hiring is a direct form of corporate liability under Missouri law.

 Federal trucking regulations set strict weight and cargo securement limits.
-Overloaded or improperly secured cargo shifts center of gravity, causing rollovers and jackknife accidents.
+Overloaded or improperly secured cargo shifts the center of gravity, causing rollovers, jackknife accidents, and deadly road debris.

 Wrongful Death

-When a commercial truck crash claims a life, surviving family members may pursue a wrongful death claim for funeral expenses, lost financial support, and loss of companionship.
+When a commercial truck crash claims a life, surviving family members may pursue a wrongful death claim for funeral expenses, lost financial support, and loss of consortium under Missouri's wrongful death statute.

 How We Investigate Your Truck Accident Claim

 A thorough investigation is the foundation of every successful Columbia truck accident case.
-Truck accident evidence disappears fast—event data recorder (black box) data, electronic logging device records, and driver inspection reports may be overwritten or destroyed within days if not legally preserved.
+Truck accident evidence disappears fast — event data recorder (black box) data, electronic logging device records, and driver inspection reports may be overwritten or destroyed within days if not legally preserved.
+Chris Miller moves immediately to protect your case.

-We compile all evidence, calculate your full damages including future medical expenses and lost wages, and present a comprehensive demand to the insurance companies.
+Negotiate or Take to Trial We compile all evidence, calculate your full damages including future medical expenses and lost wages, and present a comprehensive demand.
 When insurers refuse fair offers, we take the case to court.
+Chris has argued before the Missouri Supreme Court — he is prepared to go the distance.

 Compensation Available to Truck Accident Victims

-Lost wages and lost earning capacity — if your injuries prevent you from returning to work at the same level, we document your economic losses thoroughly.
+Past and future medical bills, surgeries, hospitalization, rehabilitation, and ongoing treatment.
+Lost wages and reduced future earning capacity if your injuries prevent you from returning to work at the same level.
+Property damage and other out-of-pocket losses.

-Wrongful death damages — for families who lose a loved one in a commercial truck crash: funeral expenses, loss of financial support, and loss of companionship.
+For families who lose a loved one in a commercial truck crash, Missouri's wrongful death statute allows surviving family members to recover funeral expenses, loss of financial support, and loss of consortium.

-No fee unless we win.
 We advance all case expenses and take our fee only from a successful recovery.
-Call (573) 499-0200 or contact us online for a free consultation today.
+Contact us online or call (573) 499-0200 for a free consultation today.
+There is no cost and no obligation to retain.

 Truck Accident Questions — Answered